vvaucoul/FT_Services/README.md

 - PHPMyAdmin
 - Wordpress

-Chaque service est dirigé par un LoadBalancer (MetalLB)
+Each service run by a LoadBalancer (MetalLB)